 Stop checking in so often:

 “How do I feel right now?”
 “Am I ok?”
 “Why does my chest feel this way?”
 “Is there something wrong with me?”
 “Am I dying?”
 If you have asked yourself any questions like this, it’s time to stop, it’s time to walk outside and do something that takes your mind away from it all.
-(I personally loved going for walks.)
+(I personally loved going for walks or running)

 What I’m about to say is a very difficult premise, so stick with me here.
 Stop living inside of your head, exist outside of your body and project yourself into something else.
 Right now, you feel trapped inside of your body and all the queries and confusion that it aches you with.
 So, put your time and energy into something all-encompassing.
 Anything that requires a heightened amount of effort where all your energy is focused onto that very object or task.